davidosongschool/SocialEyes/README.md

 * <a href="https://www.npmjs.com/package/bcrypt">Bcrypt</a> - Used for password encryption
 * <a href="https://pymongo.readthedocs.io/en/stable/"> PyMongo</a> - Used to connect to MongoDB using python
 * <a href="https://newsapi.org/">News API</a> - Used to grab latest news from different countries
+* <a href="https://github.com/BoxFactura/pulltorefresh.js"> Pull to Refresh JS </a> - Used to add pull down to refresh posts section
 * <a href="https://fontawesome.com/">Font Awesome </a> -Icons
 * <a href="https://fonts.google.com/">Google Fonts</a> - Typeography
 * <a href="https://github.com/">GitHub</a> - Used for version control and code hosting - Github pages used to host the final version of the game